open-opportunity/knowledge/basics/ethics/valid-sound-offering.md

 ## Valid Ideas

 Many beliefs that we hold are not valid - even if only as much as it is reasonable to assert that they are ***not yet*** valid.
+It is next to impossible to qu

-We should seek out  and prefer ideas that have been validated by research, and have been supported by peer review, and are longditudinal
+We should seek out  and prefer ideas that are:

+* validated by research
+* are supported by peer review
+* are longitudinally valid
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0MzI0NjQ1LC00NTE3OTM5NTAsLTE4Mz
-UyNzI2NzldfQ==
+eyJoaXN0b3J5IjpbMTY3Mjg1Mjk1NywtNDUxNzkzOTUwLC0xOD
+M1MjcyNjc5XX0=
 -->